 Generally speaking, these styles dictate how you format a paper and cite the research you conducted for your paper.
 While other subjects may use different styles, these two are the most frequently used.
 MLA style is commonly used for the humanities, while APA is commonly used for social sciences and scientific subjects.
 See our page on Citing Sources for links and examples.

 Will you help me write my paper?

-No—we can help you find some good books, articles, and websites, but you'll have to do the reading, research, and writing yourself.
+No—we can help you find some good books, articles, and websites, and help you format the citations for those resources, but you'll have to do the reading and writing yourself.
 If you would like someone to help you develop or look over your paper, don't hesitate to visit the Learning Assistance Center in LRC 704 or call 760-384-6161 for more information.